-The LEAPS Program uses Scholastic's Big Day Curriculum.
-Big Day is a comprehensive program organized around "Big Experiences" that engage children and integrate all learning domains, including social-emotional, academic and physical development.
-The curriculum is aligned with the content standards.
-The Scholastic program can be easily adapted and modified for a broad range of children.
+The LEAPS Program uses World of Wonders.
+World of Wonders is a comprehensive program organized around themes that engage children and integrate all learning domains, including social-emotional, academic and physical development.
+The curriculum is aligned with the Early Learning Content Standards.
+The McGraw-Hill program can be easily adapted and modified for a broad range of children.

-In particular, Big Day provides rich and varied opportunities for meaningful conversations that help children build oral language and vocabulary at school, home, and beyond.
-Big Day has innovative technology for children, teachers, and families that invite everyone in to the learning process.
+In particular, World of Wonders provides rich and varied opportunities for meaningful conversations that help children build oral language and vocabulary at school, home, and beyond.
+World of Wonders has innovative technology for children, teachers, and families that invite everyone in to the learning process.